Badgerati/Pode/docs/Tutorials/Routes/Async/Overview.md

 Invoke-RestMethod -Uri "http://localhost:8080/task?taskId=$($response_asyncWait.Id)" -Method Get
 ```
-### Add-PodeAsyncStopRoute
+### Add-PodeAsyncRouteStop

-The `Add-PodeAsyncStopRoute` function creates a route in Pode that allows stopping an asynchronous task.
+The `Add-PodeAsyncRouteStop` function creates a route in Pode that allows stopping an asynchronous task.
 This function supports different methods for task ID retrieval (Cookie, Header, Path, Query) and various response types (JSON, XML, YAML).
 It integrates with OpenAPI documentation, providing detailed route information and response schemas.

 The task ID can be passed as a cookie, header, path, or query, and the name itself can be changed using `Set-PodeAsyncRouteOASchemaName` and the `TaskIdName` parameter.
 The default name is `id`.